HHS/TANF-app/docs/team-charter/our-workflow.md

 We have three project management boards for organizing our work:

-- **Sprint Board:** This is only for the issues our team committed to for the current sprint.
+- **[Sprint Board](https://github.com/raft-tech/TANF-app#workspaces/tdrs-sprint-board-5f18ab06dfd91c000f7e682e/board?repos=281707402)** This is only for the issues our team committed to for the current sprint.
 This lives in the Raft GitHub account.
-- **Product Backlog:** This is where the PO can stage user stories, adjust prioritization, and prepare issues to bring to Sprint Planning meetings.
+- **[Product Backlog](https://github.com/raft-tech/TANF-app#workspaces/tdrs-product-backlog-5f2c6cdc7c0bb1001bdc43a5/board?repos=281707402)** This is where the PO can stage user stories, adjust prioritization, and prepare issues to bring to Sprint Planning meetings.
 This also lives in the Raft GitHub account.
-- **Project Backlog:** This is for project and contract management tasks.
-It’s the domain of OFA and 18F and lives on 18F’s Trello account.

 # ZenHub Workflow

 ## A new issue is created
-- New issues should usually be created on the Product Backlog and placed in the “New issues to be sorted column.”
+- New issues should usually be created on the [Product Backlog](https://github.com/raft-tech/TANF-app#workspaces/tdrs-product-backlog-5f2c6cdc7c0bb1001bdc43a5/board?repos=281707402) and placed in the “New issues to be sorted column.”
 - Whenever possible, the title of the issue should be a user story with a clear goal.
 - The default issue templates will outline the standard elements for you—a description, a list of tasks, acceptance criteria, and definition of done.
 An issue may also contain open questions or helpful links.
 - If an issue is tightly scoped, the templates for engineering, research, or design may be used for more specialized acceptance criteria and definition of done.